sctlcd/react-threejs-minecraft/README.md

     - Please see `.nvmrc` file at the root of `react-threejs-minecraft` repo.
     - Using nvm, a Node Version Manager is recommended as it helps you manage and switch between different Node versions with ease.
 It provides a command-line interface where you can install different versions with a single command, set a default, switch between them, etc.
 2. In GitHub click on the repository nammed [react-threejs-minecraft](https://github.com/sctlcd/react-threejs-minecraft)
-3. Along the top bar, find the “clone or download” button.
-4. Here you have the option to clone by HTTPS or SSH.
-5. Once you have chose your desired option, then click the copy icon next to the URL.
-6. In the terminal, ensure you are in the correct directory which you want to copy the code into.
-If not, change the directory.
-7. Run
+3. Clone the repository locally.
+Run

     ````
       git clone https://github.com/sctlcd/react-threejs-minecraft.git
     ````

-8. Press the enter button and your clone will be created.
-9. Install all modules listed as dependencies in package.json
+4. Install all modules listed as dependencies in package.json

     ```
       cd react-threejs-minecraft